aisford/aisford/readme.md

-Hi, I’m @aisford :)
-- My interests include computational linguistics and logic
+- Interested in computational linguistics and logic
-- I’m currently learning the very basics of programming
+- Currently learning the very basics of programming
-- I'd like to collaborate on various tasks, once I acquire the necessary knowledge
+- Open to collaboration on various tasks once I acquire the necessary knowledge
-- My e-mail: aidad2909@gmail.com
+- e-mail: aidad2909@gmail.com

 <!---
 aisford/aisford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.